pikvm/pikvm/docs/v3_illustrated_install_instructions.md

 # Step 6

 Turn the bottom of the case upside down, install the 2 bottom plastic risers, it's best to install in a wing formation.
-Top first by inserting the bottom top screws then slide the bottom part aligning the plastic to the holes then inserting the screws.
+Top first by inserting the top screws then slide the bottom part aligning the plastic to the holes then inserting the screws.
 At this point its OK to tighten the bottom screws.
 There is no need to use force, just tighten enough to prohibit movement.

 <img src="HAT_install_plastic_risers_bottom.jpg" width="400" />